-Student A: Then the fact that we're in freedom resumes that center [?], and I think [3-6 words] what we have.
+Student A: Then the fact that we're in freedom resumes that center, and I think... what we have.

 Suzuki-rōshi: Yes.
 Uh-huh.
-That is real freedom, you know.
-But whether we feel, at the same time, you know, specialness-so you cannot be arrogant, you know, even though you have some special talent, you know [laughs].
+That is real freedom.
+But whether we feel, at the same time, specialness-so you cannot be arrogant even though you have some special talent [laughs].
 That is your speciality.
-And someone else may have, you know, his own speciality.
+And someone else may have his own speciality.
 And so that is why everyone is same.
-And you cannot be arrogant about it, you know.
-And at the same time there is another danger-danger, you know.
-"This is my speciality," you know [laughs].
+And you cannot be arrogant about it.
+And at the same time there is another danger.
+"This is my speciality" [laughs].
 So you will be very much individualistic-selfish, sometime, which actually does not exist.
 Self doesn't exist.
-At the-at that moment, you know, when you say, "This is my speciality," speciality exist.
-But it doesn't exist in-in the same way always.
+At that moment, when you say, "This is my speciality," speciality exist.
+But it doesn't exist in the same way always.
 If you stick to your own speciality always, in the same way, you will be dead [laughs].
-No one will be interested in you if your-if you are saying same thing over and over again like a fake record.
-What you say should be changed, and your feelings should-should change.
+No one will be interested in you if you are saying same thing over and over again like a fake record.
+What you say should be changed, and your feelings should change.

-So speciality exist, and at the same time it doesn't exist, so both, you know.
-Exist and doesn't exist.
-So double-edged, you know, sword.
+So speciality exist, and at the same time it doesn't exist, so both exist and doesn't exist.
+So double-edged sword.
 Exist/not exist.
-It is not so easy, you know [laughs], this practice.
+It is not so easy, [laughs] this practice.
 You have no time to rest.
 "This is my speciality.
-All I have to talk [about] is in this book."
+All I have to talk about is in this book."
 [Laughs.]
-That is, you know, [1-2 words].
-Even though you become buddha, you know, buddha cannot stay always as a buddha.
+Even though you become buddha, buddha cannot stay always as a buddha.
 [Sentence probably finished.
 Tape turned over.]

 ... buddha must be someone else.
 Buddha should be a friend of people, or else buddha cannot help people.
-That is why Jesus is, you know, a messenger or son of a god.
+That is why Jesus is a messenger or son of a god.
 God himself cannot do anything with people [laughs].
-Only, you know, buddha is not buddha [god?]-he can help people.
+Buddha is not buddha-he can help people.
 The same thing is true with everyone.
 We cannot be same way always.